edwinb/Protocols/README.md

        sendTo A (length str)
 ```

 These are programs in the 'Effects' DSL.
 It is a type error if either
 implementation does not follow its side of the protocol correctly.
+Any
+additional effects required (such as `STDIO` here) can also be listed.
+This means that a protocol implementation can also invoke other effects,
+manage state, etc, provided that the protocol operations themselves are
+carried out in the correct order, and to completion.

 Since `Protocol` is an embedded DSL, it follows that we can write more
 complex protocols where later interactions depend on the results of earlier